 |Red||Hard Bounce||The receiving mail server has rejected the connection.
 Examples of this are an invalid recipient email address, or the mailbox being full.|

 |Orange||Soft Bounce||The message could not be delivered within our retry schedule (30 attempts over four days).
 Examples of this are if the recipient's mail server is temporarily unavailable, or the recipient domain's MX records cannot be located.|

-Messages that have been blocked by end users Using a Digest are also logged in the bounce viewer.
+Messages that have been blocked by end users The Digest Email are also logged in the bounce viewer.
 These messages are both bounced and the sender’s details added to the user's personal block list.

 Exporting a Bounced Search's Results

 To export the results of a bounced search:

 - Specify an export file location.

 The most common types of bounce descriptions are:

 |Expired in Queue - Rejected by Housekeeping||A held item expires from the hold queue.|

 |SMTP Code [Error Description]||See the Mimecast SMTP Error Codes page for a full description.|